PegasusSimulator/PegasusSimulator/docs/source/setup/installation.rst

         :align: center
         :alt: Pegasus Extension on the third-party tab

-When enabling the extension for the first time, the python requirements should be install automatically for the build in ``ISAACSIM_PYTHON`` , and after a few seconds, the Pegasus widget GUI should pop-up.
+When enabling the extension for the first time, the python requirements should be installed automatically for the build in ``ISAACSIM_PYTHON`` , and after a few seconds, the Pegasus widget GUI should pop-up.

 6. The Pegasus Simulator window should appear docked to the bottom-right section of the screen.